Jeff-Moorhead/musictheorpy/README.md

 ##### *class* Note(*qualified_name*)
-The Note class is built with a string representing a qualified note name.
-The qualified note name should be an uppercase letter A - G, optionally followed by a qualifier.
+Note objects are composed of a string representing a qualified note name.
+The qualified note name should be a letter A through G, optionally followed by a qualifier.
 Valid qualifiers are `#`, `##`, `b`, and `bb` (lowercase B).
 A note name with no qualifier is also allowed and represents a natural.
 For example, `Note('A')`, `Note('C#')`, and `Note('Gb')` are all valid, while `Note('H')` and `Note('Fbbb')` are invalid.
+Note that note names can be lowercase or uppercase, but qualifiers must be lowercase (`Note('ab')` is valid, but `Note('aB')` is not).
-If the client attempts to create a Note object with an invalid qualified note name, a NoteNameError is raised.
+If you attempt to create a Note object with an invalid qualified note name, a NoteNameError is raised.

 Note objects expose the following public methods:
 - ascend_interval(*qualified_interval*)